Year 4 work from home

 You will also see below this text that I have recorded the story being read aloud to showcase the hard work of all of the children.
 Well done team year 4 - what a brilliantly gripping and thrilling story you have created!

-Our current focus in Science is States of Matter (solids, liquids and gases).
+Our current focus in Science is SOUND.

 All work from these topics will be left here for you to try out for longer than the 2 weeks if you wish!

-The document below outlines a number of different activities focusing on our learning.
 There are a number of different experiments, activities and fun tasks for you to have a look at here:

 - Learn about the differences between solids, liquids and gases.
 Watch the video by clicking here.
 Then you can have a go at theses activities to go alongside it - Sorting materials and particle properties.